JonPSmith/GenericServices/README.md

 ##### ListService:
 This returns an IQueryable list of the type T. Where T is either data class or DTO.
+If T is the data class then it simply returns that.
+If T is a DTO inherited from either EfGenericDto (sync) or EfGenericDtoAsync (async) then the data properties are copied over using a convention-based object-object mapping (see [AutoMapper](http://automapper.org/)).
+This allows data to be shown to be 'shaped'.

 Note that the ListService is not sync or async, but returns `IQueryable`.
 The LINQ command you put on the end, e.g `.ToList()` or `.ToListAsync()`, determines whether it is async or not.

+The command is:

 - `IQueryable<T> GetList<T>()`

 ##### DetailService/DetailServiceAsync :
 This finds an item in the database using its primary key(s).
 You specify what type of class you want returned by providing the type T.
 If T is the data class then it simply returns that.
-If T is a DTO inherited from either EfGenericDto (sync) or EfGenericDtoAsync (async).
+If T is a DTO inherited from either EfGenericDto (sync) or EfGenericDtoAsync (async) then the data properties are copied over using a convention-based object-object mapping (see [AutoMapper](http://automapper.org/)).
+This allows data to be shown to be 'shaped'.
 The commands are:

 - `T GetDetail<T>( param object [] keys)` - sync
 - `Task<T> GetDetailAsync<T>( param object [] keys)` - async